mustafafu/HighwayVehicular/README.md

 This repository includes the code needed to reproduce the simulation results in

 > Farrukh Abdinov, Mustafa F. Ozkoc, Fraida Fund, Shivendra S. Panwar,
-> "Can 5G Networks Meet the Requirements ofConnected Vehicle Applications?",
+> "Can 5G Networks Meet the Requirements of Connected Vehicle Applications?",

 ## Run the simulation